-10.1 Actions within the plan focus on how the planning service interacts with its customers, the implementation of the plan will improve contact, where necessary, between the planning service and its customers.
+10.1 Actions within the plan focus on how the planning service interacts with its customers, the implementation of the plan will improve where necessary contact between the planning service and its customers.

 11. EQUALITIES AND DIVERSITY IMPLICATIONS

 12. VALUE FOR MONEY IMPLICATIONS, PROCUREMENT AND ASSET MANAGEMENT